PS2U/TechNote/system-design/designing-data-intensive-applications/ch4.md

 ### Dynamically generated schemas

-One advantage of Avro’s approach, compared to Protocol Buffers and Thrift, is that the schema doesn’t contain any tag numbers.
+One advantage of Avro's approach, compared to Protocol Buffers and Thrift, is that the schema doesn't contain any tag numbers.
 The difference is that Avro is friendlier to dynamically generated schemas.

 By contrast, if you were using Thrift or Protocol Buffers for this purpose, the field tags would likely have to be assigned by hand: every time the database schema changes, an administrator would have to manually update the mapping from database column names to field tags.